Undergraduate Summer Vacation Research Scholarships

 Undergraduate Summer Vacation Research Scholarships 2020

-Applications will be invited early 2020 from prospective supervisors to commence a scholarship for up to a 10 week period in the summer vacation of 2020.
+Applications are currently being invited early 2020 from prospective supervisors to commence a scholarship for up to a 10 week period in the summer vacation of 2020.

 The Anatomical Society normally offers up to 10 bursaries a year to enthusiastic and qualified undergraduate students to undertake research in the Anatomical Sciences (including Anatomy Education) during a 4 to 10 week period in the summer vacation.
 It is hoped that this opportunity will encourage students to consider a research career in anatomical science.